MichaelMoyles/company-page/README.md

-# example front-page for a company website
+# Example front-page for a company website
+A simple website design for the front page of a company's website